-And while there’s definitely more to the game of basketball than just your shoes, there’s nothing better than the feeling of a high-quality pair of basketball sneakers to boost your confidence—and your game.
+And while there’s definitely more to the game of basketball than just your shoe hero shoes, there’s nothing better than the feeling of a high-quality pair of basketball sneakers to boost your confidence—and your game.

 But just because you want a decent pair of shoes, doesn’t mean you have to go broke.
 You can even stay within a reasonable budget.
 To prove my point, here’s a list of the top 10 basketball shoes under $100.